pennyl67/openminted-guidelines/GLOSSARY.md

 ## publication

-A book, article, etc., that has been made available to the public either via a formal publication service or over the internet and is stored at an archive or repository; for OpenMinTeD purposes, this mainly covers scholarly publications.
+A book, article, etc., that has been made available to the public either via a formal publication service or over the internet and is stored at an archive or repository.
+For OpenMinTeD purposes, this mainly covers scholarly publications.

 ## resource